Mediamoney08/mediamoneyapp/docs/prd.md

   - Some categories include subcategories (e.g., denominations, regions)

 ### 2.2 User System
-- User registration and login
-- **Two-Step Verification (2FA)**: Mandatory two-factor authentication for all users to protect accounts using authenticator apps (Google Authenticator, Authy, etc.) or SMS verification, **fully integrated with backend API**
+- User registration and login\n- **Two-Step Verification (2FA)**: Mandatory two-factor authentication for all users to protect accounts using authenticator apps (Google Authenticator, Authy, etc.) or SMS verification, **fully integrated with backend API**
 - **Profile Management**: Users can view their profile information and **change password only through backend API integration**.
 The following fields are **read-only and cannot be modified by customers**:
   - Username (read-only)
   - Email address (read-only)